 Enslavement.
 Exploitation.
 Discrimination.
 Violence.
 Forced removal.
 Genocide.

 Despite inhabiting California for thousands of years, Native Americans faced all of this and more at the hands of California’s white settlers and the state’s government itself.
-Now, California governor Gavin Newsom has made a first-of-its-kind apology to the state’s Native peoples.
+On June 18, 2019, California made a first-of-its-kind apology to the state’s Native peoples.

 The apology comes in the wake of centuries of mistreatment of Native Californians.
 Before white settlement, at least 80 languages were spoken by a variety of Native peoples in what is now California.
 Animosity toward Native Californians predates the state; during California’s tenure as a Mexican province from 1804 to 1848, Spanish missionaries seized Native lands and pressured them into living in and laboring for missions.
 Epidemics wiped out tens of thousands.